ari-ahm/pytelv2ray/README.md

 - `max_links`: number of links to feed to the internal proxy
 - `listen_host` / `listen_port`: where the local SOCKS5 listens
 - `xray_knife_args`: extra CLI flags passed to `xray-knife proxy` (advanced)

+### 403 Handling

+- The `xray-knife` CSV output includes a `code` column.
+The app stores it as `servers.http_code`.
+- If the HTTP code is 403 during testing, that server is considered likely spam-blocked.
+- Selection queries prefer non-403 servers over 403 ones.
+- Final link remarks include a 🚫 emoji when the last recorded code was 403.

 ### Link Renaming